sblakedev/Project4/README.md

 Other images came from the Feane Bootstrap Theme

 #### Acknowledgments
-My mentor Martina Terlevic for fantastic guidance and support.
+* My mentor Martina Terlevic for fantastic guidance and support.
-The Slack community
+* The Slack community
+* CI Tutors Josh, James and Alan
-Inspiration for the ReadMe came from the Code Institute Sample ReadMe, Code Institute ReadMe template, my own Project 1, 2 and 3 ReadMe's and ErikHgm's Firehouse Restaurant Project ReadMe.
+* Inspiration for the ReadMe came from the Code Institute Sample ReadMe, Code Institute ReadMe template, my own Project 1, 2 and 3 ReadMe's and ErikHgm's Firehouse Restaurant Project ReadMe.